Thoregon/ThoregonWiki/wiki/identity.md

         - civil law, inheritance law
     - UNCITRAL (UN-Kaufrecht) https://de.wikipedia.org/wiki/UNCITRAL

+## Devices

+### Own Devices

+- must be connected by the user to its SSI
+- device becomes a full local secure identity
+    - can work w/o other devices and does not require any service agent
+    - can sign and encrypt for the SSI

+- connect/login via
+    - QR/NFC -> 2nd device e.g. mobile
+    - Thatsme Directory with any verified credential e.g. email, phone

+### Foreign Devices

+- no local secure identity
+- needs at least one of the users service agents
+- SA does signing and encrypting -> may be a lot slower
+- local secret worker for verifiying & decryption does not store anything on the local device

+- login via
+    - QR/NFC -> 2nd device e.g. mobile
+    - Thatsme Directory with any verified credential e.g. email, phone

 ## Request Queue

 Every SSI, can also be a service, has a request queue to receive inquiries.